-Why is attracting orioles to your backyard so fun and exciting?
+Why is attracting orioles so fun and exciting?

 I think it’s a combination of a few things.
 First, regardless of the species (Baltimore, Orchard, Bullocks), orioles are absolutely gorgeous!
 I think their exotic orange plumage makes them look like they belong in a rainforest instead of your backyard.

 The other reason is that even though orioles are not rare, they are uncommon to see.
 I know many people who have NEVER observed an oriole.
 These shy birds tend to stay high up in the trees AWAY from people.
 I love being able to show someone orioles at my feeders for the first time and witness how they can’t believe these birds exist near us!

 Below you will learn 5 effective strategies you can use to attract orioles!

 Assuming you live in the USA or southern Canada, then you can potentially watch orioles in your backyard during the summer months.
 It’s going to take a bit of effort on your part to initially attract these beautiful birds, but once they start coming, they can quickly become regular feeder visitors.

 Strategy #1: Select Foods That Orioles ACTUALLY Eat!